The Navigator (Hurray for the Riff Raff album)

 The Navigator is the sixth studio album by American indie rock band Hurray for the Riff Raff.
 It was released by ATO Records on March 10, 2017.
 The album was recorded in 2016 at Electric Lady Studios in New York City and Panoramic House in West Marin with producer Paul Butler, a member of the band The Bees.
+The band's frontperson Alynda Mariposa Segarra used The Navigator to explore themes of excessive gentrification, with the record featuring a storyline.
+On release, the album received positive reviews from music critics.

 Background

 By the end of 2014, Hurray for the Riff Raff had managed to gain a wider audience following the successes of Small Town Heroes.
 Rather than immediately follow it up quickly by recording another album, frontperson Alynda Mariposa Segarra used the opportunity to travel back to their ancestral homelands in Puerto Rico and reconnect with their roots.
 Much of the album was inspired by their travels.
 They witnessed the effects that both the debt crisis and continual environmental damage had done to the communities, as well as the way Puerto Rican culture had continued to flourish despite the hardships that had been endured.

 Segarra also returned to their childhood hometown in The Bronx to see how gentrification had affected the area since they had left to start their music career.
 These changes would also become central to the themes covered within the album.
 After returning from their travels, Segarra and the rest of the band decided to relocate from New Orleans to Nashville in order to start writing the new album.